BackToTech-Study/OOP_Principles_Java/README.md

 # OOP_Principles_Java
-About the OOP principles in Java
+About the OOP principles in Java.

 ## User stories
 - [ ] As a user I can select desired color for a new car